 Mascaras are usually used to enhance eyelashes.
-It helps the eyelashes to become thicker, darker and high-defined.
-Mascara comes in various forms; liquid, cream and cake.
-Basic formula, however, remains the same.
+It helps the eyelashes to become thicker, darker, and high-defined.
+Mascara comes in various forms; liquid, cream, and cake.
+The basic formula, however, remains the same.

 History Of Mascaras